TruSet/bitmask-rbac/README.md

 # bitmask-rbac

-An RBAC is a Role Based Access Control.
+A RBAC is a Role Based Access Control.
 It controls access to functions by assigning role permissions to users - in this case to ethereum addresses - users or contracts

 This is a work in progress, adapted from the TruSet dApp.